The Land of Sinim

 The scholarly consensus is that Isaiah meant Syene, not Sinim—Aswan, not China.
 A misreading that shaped history, built on something deeper than any text.
 The error was corrected long ago.
 The hope it authorized has proven more durable.

 In the church in Ohio, if it still stands, the congregation has thinned.
 The missionary map on the wall has faded.
-But China remains—unconverted, unconquered, itself.
+But China remains—unconverted, unconquered, unread.
 And the dream of Sinim persists, transformed, redirected, but not yet discarded.

-1. A notable dissent: Raanan Eichler of Bar-Ilan University argues, on phonetic, contextual, and text-critical grounds, that Gesenius was right and the modern consensus wrong.
+A notable dissent: Raanan Eichler of Bar-Ilan University argues, on phonetic, contextual, text-critical, and internal-lexical grounds, that Gesenius was right and the modern consensus wrong.
+The internal-lexical move reads יָם (yām, “sea”) in Psalm 107:3—the only other biblical pairing of “north” with יָם—as “south” rather than “west”, which places the north-and-south axis of Isaiah 49:12 already inside the verse and leaves Sinim to lie east.
 See Eichler, “China Is in the Bible”, Vetus Testamentum 74, no. 1 (2024), pp. 60–77, doi:10.1163/15685330-bja10124.↩︎

-6. “A people in the far east; the Chinese↩︎
+Young (1879; 1910 ed.), Analytical Concordance to the Bible, p.
+893: “A people in the far east; the Chinese.”↩︎

-7. The CUV text carries a marginal note on 秦: “the original text reads ‘Sinim’”.↩︎
+The CUV text carries a marginal note on 秦: “原文是希尼” (“The original text reads ‘Sinim’”).↩︎

-8. The two traditions read the same verse with different subjects.
+The two traditions read the same verse with different subjects.
 In the Judaic tradition, Isaiah 49:12 prophesies the ingathering of the diaspora—Jewish exiles returning to Israel from distant lands, including, to the modern Hebrew ear, those scattered as far as China.
 In the Protestant missionary tradition, the verse became a prophecy of the conversion of the Chinese people.↩︎